 These lists are automatically generated, and may be incomplete or contain duplicates.
 We closed 1 issue and merged 3 pull requests.
-The full list can be seen on GitHub
+The full list can be seen on GitHub The following 5 authors contributed 9 commits.

 - Benjamin Ragan-Kelley

 - Matthias Bussonnier

 - Nitin Dahyabhai

 - Sebastiaan Mathot

 - Thomas Kluyver